-On December 29, 2022, the Company signed a contract with Grupo Omega Energia to guarantee the supply of energy for 20 years, starting in January 2024, with the objective of guaranteeing long-term operations, sustainable energy and cost reduction.
+On December 29, 2022, the Company signed a contract with Grupo Omega Energia to guarantee the supply of energy for 20 years, starting in January 2024, with the objective of guaranteeing long-term operations, sustainable energy, and cost reduction.
+In July 2023, Ferroport acquired part of the common shares of SPE (Special Purpose Company) Omega Desenvolvimento de Energia 4 S.A., as described in note 10.